ClDaly2904/contact-book/README.md

 ## About

-Contacts book is a Python terminal database, which runs in the Code Institute mock terminal on Heroku.
+Contacts book is a Python application connected to a google sheet spreadsheet, which runs in the Code Institute mock terminal on Heroku.

 Users can create, access and delete records of their contacts including name, address, number and email.